Belmont County Sheriff’s Sale of Real Estate And Tax Certification Sale of Real Estate

 The Sheriff’s Office does not research the properties.
 It is the potential buyers’ responsibility to do any type of research regarding liens, back taxes, etc. that may follow a property.
 We strongly recommend that if you are serious about purchasing a property that you or your attorney do a title search at the courthouse prior to the sale.

-***The Sheriff’s Office can not provide legal advise about the properties as we are not attorneys.
-And again we do not research the homes as to the responsibility of back taxes, liens, past due utility bills, etc. You will need to contact an Attorney for those questions and/or legal advise.***
+***The Sheriff’s Office can not provide legal advice about the properties as we are not attorneys.
+And again we do not research the homes as to the responsibility of back taxes, liens, past due utility bills, etc. You will need to contact an Attorney for those questions and/or legal advice.***